yasirbhutta/yasirbhutta.github.io/ms-word/docs/page-formatting.md

 On the Insert tab, in the Header & Footer group, click Header or Footer.
 Click the header or footer design that you want.
 The header or footer is inserted on every page of the document.

-Note    If necessary, you can format text in the header or footer by selecting the text and using the formatting options on the Mini toolbar.
+**Note:** If necessary, you can format text in the header or footer by selecting the text and using the formatting options on the Mini toolbar.